A calm coffee date

 A good message does not try to impress.
 It sets one clear idea, one simple pace, and leaves the other person room to respond.

-The real question is not “which place impresses the most?” but “which setting lets the date feel simple, calm, and natural?”
+The real question is not “which place impresses the most?” but “where will we be able to talk easily and feel comfortable from the first few minutes?”

-When a city has rhythm and intensity, the best first plan is often the clearest one: a simple setup, a clear moment, and an intention that is easy to read.
+When a city has rhythm and intensity, the best first plan is often the one people grasp quickly: a simple place, a clear moment, and a real intention to meet.

-A good proposal is not an accumulation of words.
-It is one clear format, one readable moment, and a real outing people can picture without effort.
+A good proposal is not a long speech.
+It is one simple idea, one clear moment, and a real date the other person can picture without effort.